yonatanorion/BatchZbrushTools/README.md

 2. Double clic in the script.
 A new "Outputs.txt" file is created
 4. Open Zbrush
 5. Go to scripts and Load the "Outputs.txt" script.
 6. Run the script.
-All the obj's will be converted to ZTL's in the a Folder ZTL created in the same path as the obj's.
+All the obj's will be converted to ZTL's in the Folder ZTL created in the same path as the obj's.

-## Adding to your new tools to the lightbox library
+7- Add your new tools to the lightbox library